lenhard/arch-metrics-replication/README.md

 # Replication package for the paper: "Exploring the Suitability of Source Code Metrics for Indicating Architectural Inconsistencies"

 This repository is to contain:
- - Models for the intended architecture of the objects of study
+ - Textual and visual models for the intended architecture of the objects of study
  - Complete metrics data for the statistical computations presented in the study
  - R scripts that were used to perform the statistical computations